Hiplok D1000 Review: The Original Angle Grinder Beater

 How secure is the Hiplok D1000?

 The Hiplok D1000 is an incredibly secure bike lock.
-It is one, of only three u-locks (the others being the Litelok X3 and X1), that have been awarded a Sold Secure Motorcycle Diamond rating.
+It is one, of only a handful of bike locks, that have been awarded a Sold Secure Motorcycle Diamond rating.

 Hiplok D1000 shackle diameter